 There are only a few suites so don’t expect to get a nice upgrade.
 Guest rooms are on floors 5-8.
-I was assigned room 826 with a view of the strop on the top floor.
+I was assigned room 826 with a view of the strip on the top floor.
+Even numbered rooms have the better views.
 There are two elevators located mid casino.

 You will never have to walk very far to get to your room.